 This experimental procedure is only appropriate for people with severe tics that have a significant impact on their daily lives, and it is not recommended for children.
 Although the U.S. Food and Drug Administration has not approved deep brain stimulation for the management of Tourette disorder, several clinical studies have shown it can be used safely and effectively in adults with severe symptoms.

-NYU Langone experts at the Center for Neuromodulation perform more than 100 deep brain stimulation procedures each year and are actively researching, through clinical trials, the potential of deep brain stimulation to treat people with Tourette disorder.
+Experts at the Center for Neuromodulation perform more than 100 deep brain stimulation procedures each year and are actively researching, through clinical trials, the potential of deep brain stimulation to treat people with Tourette disorder.
 Our neurologists, neurosurgeons, and psychiatrists perform a thorough evaluation to choose the best candidates for this procedure.